Tuberculosis (TB) can happen to anyone

 When you are diagnosed with TB, be sure to start TB treatment as soon as possible.
 To treat TB, you have to take a pill that contains four medicines:

 These medicines can cure your TB.
-It is possible that the doctor will prescribe you some medicines for fever, cough and weakness (symptoms of TB), which will give you quick relief, but such medicines do not cure TB disease.
+It is possible that the doctor will prescribe you some extra medicines for fever, cough, and weakness (symptoms of TB), which will give you quick relief, but these extra medicines do not cure TB disease.

 You will need to take the medicine according to your weight – underweight people will need to take fewer tablets (2 or 3), and overweight people will need to take more tablets (4 to 6).
 You will have to take the number of tablets prescribed to you every day, neither more nor less.